MisterTarock/Ultracar/README.md

 * model-001.h5 : our trained model with their utils for 6epoch
 * ...

+The *epoch* is a specific time measure.
+The first epoch is the beginning of the training phase (the time zero) and the following ones are the different iterations of the training phase.

 ## Files description
 * .gitignore : allow us to not sync our IMG folder (it's quite heavy) and our .csv file (it contains the path variable for the image so it's not very shareable).
 * ECAM-AI-Project.pdf : it's the file with all the instructions for this lab.
 * drive.py : It's the link between the simulator and our generated model.
+* model-000.h5
 * environments.yml : it's a list of dependencies that will automatically be installed inside the environment instead of a separated call of each of them with pip.
 (N.B. the environments-gpu.yml is also available to install tensorflow-gpu but we choose to note use it because of the difficulties around the requirements for a complete functioning tensorflow-gpu set-up)
 Inside the environment file we will find these dependencies: